you-zhou/notes/dev.md

 Instead of defining a method `get_unique_slug()`  inside each and every model class, create a `utils.py`  to centralise common functions.

 Differences in place this `utils.py`
-* `project/app/utils.py` for application wide reuse. can be packaged with the app.
+* `project/app/utils.py` for application wide reuse.
+Can be packaged with the app.
-* `project/common/utils.py` for project wide reuse. **cannot** be packaged with the app.
-Instead, it use an separate & customised application `common` to encapsulate frequently used
+* `project/common/utils.py` for project wide reuse. **Cannot** be packaged with the app.
+Instead, it use an separate & customised application e.g. `common` to encapsulate frequently used functions.

 ```python
 # utils.py